RESTORATION & REMEDIATION : IMMEDIATE INTAKE RESPONSE

 • 02

 Technician BurnoutYour best tech woke up at 2:37 AM last Tuesday for a low-battery smoke detector.
 He did not say anything.
 He absorbed it.
 He is interviewing at your competitor this week.
-The on-call system that depends on human heroics has a turnover cost you are not tracking.
+The on-call system that depends on staff always being available has a turnover cost you are not tracking.

 • 03

 The Invisible TPA SlideThree missed TPA dispatches do not feel like a strategic threat.
 They feel like a rough week.
-Until the adjuster stops calling and you realize the volume drop started three months ago.
-Slow structural damage is invisible until it is not.
+Then the adjuster stops calling and you realize the volume drop started three months ago.

 Why Answering Services Failed You

 You tried them.
 They did not work.
-Here is the structural reason why they cannot work, regardless of which service you use.
+Here is the practical reason why they keep disappointing restoration companies.

 Answering services are message takers.
 Their job ends when they take your name and number.
 They read from generic scripts.
 They do not know the difference between a Category 1 and Category 3 water loss.
 They cannot dispatch.
 They cannot assess urgency.
 They are not trained for the 2:47 AM moment when someone is standing in 3 inches of water.